cloudputation/service-factory/README.md

 ```

 ## Cookie Cutters
 Service Factory allows for cookie cutter repository creation using the go-template engine.
-Every value in a service spec file can be used in a templates.
+Every value in a service spec file can be used in templates.
 Example of a cookie cutter file intended to render a Dockerfile with the service's port by using `{{.Service.Port}}`
 ```go
 FROM ubuntu:22.04